mongodb-developer/social-app-demo/README.md

 The goal of this lesson is to load a sample data set into your MongoDB database.

+> Be sure to switch to the `3-lesson` branch in your local environment.

 ## Task 1: Load Sample Data

 Use either the MongoDB VS Code extension or MongoDB Compass to load sample data into your cluster.